 The Respondent has demonstrated efforts to meet Cannabis Control Commission best practices for waste disposal, air pollution, and all other relevant energy and environmental standards, including maximization of energy efficient and renewable energy technology.

-The Respondent’s proposal integrates into the overall goals of the Town of Natick.
+The Respondent’s proposal integrates into the overall goals of the Town of Norton.

 In the event of a ranking tie between Respondents, the municipal staff review committee may consider the following additional criteria: